 Utility Box Art Project

-The Wallingford Beautification team is focused on beautifying several utility boxes along Wallingford’s busy 45th Street corridor.
+In 2024, the Wallingford Beautification team focused on beautifying several utility boxes along Wallingford’s busy 45th Street corridor.
 With input from community surveys and contributions from Historic Wallingford, the Wallingford Chamber of Commerce, the Wallingford Community Council, and the community, the team raised enough matching funds to apply for Small Sparks funding through the City of Seattle.
-As of July 2024, we are pleased to announce that the Seattle Department of Neighborhoods has awarded the project full funding, allowing us to move forward in our search for artists.
+In July 2024, the Seattle Department of Neighborhoods awarded the project full funding, which allowed us to move forward in our search for artists.

 Artist Selection

-The Wallingford Beautification team has selected three artists from over 30 applicants to help transform utility boxes along N 45th Street.
-The artists are Julisha Kim, Jen Vickers, and Alex Nason.
-They will create original artwork to be digitized into a vinyl wrap for selected signal boxes.
-We can’t wait to see their creations!
+The Wallingford Beautification team selected three artists from over 30 applicants to help transform utility boxes along N 45th Street.
+The artists were Julisha Kim, Jen Vickers, and Alex Nason.
+Working with a similar color palette based on Craftsman-style houses, they each created original artwork that was digitized into vinyl wraps for signal boxes at Wallingford, Densmore, and Meridian Avenues.

 Design

-The design shall incorporate or take inspiration from historic photographs capturing the identity of Wallingford.
-Once the site of Native American activity along the north shore of Lake Union, Wallingford had developed into a thriving streetcar suburb by 1920.
+We asked the artists for their designs to incorporate or take inspiration from historic photographs capturing the identity of Wallingford.
+Once the site of Native American activity along the north shore of Lake Union, Wallingford developed into a thriving streetcar suburb by 1920.
 Since then, it has been home to various residents who have shaped the neighborhood.
-The artwork on these utility boxes should connect the past with the present and encourage placemaking among Wallingford’s current residents.
+Our goal for the artwork on these utility boxes is to connect the past with the present and encourage placemaking among Wallingford’s current residents.
 Learn more about the neighborhood’s history by visiting our Wallingford-Meridian Streetcar Historic District webpage.

-Any medium is allowed.
-However, the final design must be digitized into a high-resolution scaled vector image.
-If needed, we can assist with this process.
+Any medium was allowed.
+However, the final design needed to be digitized into a high-resolution scaled vector image.
+If needed, we offered to assist with this process.

-The final design shall satisfy the City of Seattle Dept of Public Transportation and SDOT guidelines and is subject to approval by the vinyl wrap vendor.
+The final design needed to satisfy the City of Seattle Dept of Public Transportation and SDOT guidelines and was subject to approval by the vinyl wrap vendor.

-Watch this space for project updates or sign up to receive our e-newsletter!
+Watch this space or our social media accounts for project updates or sign up to receive our e-newsletter!

 Neighborhood Clean-Ups